 What They Show:

-Seeing how these shows are at all related to "history" requires some mental gymnastics, but in a way, it's simple: they, the shows (and, by extension, the events on them), happen, and thusly, they depict things.
-Therefore, after time passes, the shows will themselves become history, so "history" is actually a pretty accurate in a non-linear, wibbley-wobbly "Doctor Who" sense of the word.
+Ax Men, Ice Road Truckers, Deadliest Catch, Top Gear, Pawn Stars, and Ancient Aliens.
+Connecting each of these shows to the concept of "history" requires some mental gymnastics, but in a way, it's simple.
+The network plays the shows as the action unfolds, thus things happen.
+Therefore, after time passes, the shows will themselves become history, so "history" is actually a pretty accurate in a non-linear, wibbley-wobbly Doctor Who sense of the word.

 At some point known as the "Hitler Channel" because of its obsession with World War II, THC became more focused on reality TV for the same reason every other channel did: it's super freaking cheap.
 Reality TV is currently the height of Executive Producer Generated Content, in that it requires the absolute bare minimum creative contribution.
 You don't need actors, or any kind of research to make a reality TV show; you just need to combine buzzwords into titles that are almost puns.
 Alaskan Bush People?
 Put it in development!

 Sure, you still need writers, directors, editors, and various audio and lighting professionals on the set of every reality show, but you can bet your a** as soon as studios figure out a way, they'll make their jobs history too.